-Prior Authorization - We make UR decisions and provide notice to you and the member, by phone and in writing, within three business days of receipt of necessary information.
+Prior Authorization - We make UR decisions and provide notice to you and the member, by phone and in writing, within 3 business days of receipt of necessary information.

 Concurrent review - We make UR decisions and provide notice to the member or their designee by phone and writing within one business day of receipt of necessary information

 Retrospective - We will make UR decisions within 30 days of receipt of necessary information.
-We may reverse a preauthorized treatment, service or procedure on retrospective review whan all the following circumstances occur:
+We may reverse a preauthorized treatment, service or procedure on retrospective review when all the following circumstances occur: